-How to care for an avocado plant?
+How to care for an avocado plant

 - Fertilize avocado plants regularly in the spring and summer.

 - Plant your avocado plant in a rich, fast draining potting mix.
 You may wish to add perlite to the soil you use, to ensure truly quick drainage.